American Myths - Did you believe all 10?

 How many partners?
 We'll never know, but when I last checked, an eBay login sets 30 cookies, the most of any site on the web.
 A simple SEARCH sets 13 more eBay cookies plus 2 by the dreaded Doubleclick.
 Make it a search for completed auctions and eBay sets 23 more cookies, and 2 more Doubleclicks.
 If any firm wants to buy tracking info, eBay has it all.
 They analyze every move you make.
 "Forget privacy, ye who enter here."

-eBay owns on-line auction services in most major e-commerce countries but they are not integrated.
+eBay owns on-line auction services in most major e-commerce countries but they are barely integrated.
 International selling can still involve knowing the language.
 And if a problem arises with a sale you made through ebay Germany, for example, ebay USA will insist it cannot help.

 Erasing that bar carries enormous potential. eBay US is available planet-wide on the Internet but only about 12% of the world's population knows enough English to participate.
 That's 770 million.
 The other 5.6 billion can't read to bid.

 Just about everything at the site creates income to eBay. eBay keeps the auction entry fees even if things go bad between buyer and seller.
 There is a commission refund policy sellers can use if a sale falls through, but it's a grain of sand lost from the beach of eBay income.